 When a nursing student enrolls in a partnership program, they get to learn various skills that are not provided in a typical college classroom.
 Apart from learning the practical skills of the nursing coursework, the students will also be equipped with relevant knowledge regarding their work environment.
 By encountering various challenges in the facility they are doing the partnership, and learning how to address them, puts the student in the best position to work effectively and independently once they are posted for work after graduation.

 When nursing students are familiarized with the critical skills required in the medical setup, their work will be more accessible, and they will do it with total dedication.
 In the long-run, this helps in curbing the problem of the inadequacy of nurses in the country.

 Partnership Promotes Shared Goals in Nursing:

 With the same goals in mind, partnership students work together to address various challenges and current nursing issues.
-The advantage is that all participants will be well equipped with the knowledge they need when they are posted in various working stations.
+The advantage is that all participants will be well equipped with the knowledge they need when they are posted in multiple working stations.
 Even working together afterward will be feasible because both parties understand the applicable principles in their career.

 With shared goals, visions, and philosophy, nursing learners can contribute their knowledge and findings.
 They also have the opportunity to receive support from both (or all) participating parties.
-By this, their knowledge will expand and not limited to the learning environment they are confined in.
+By this, their experience will expand and not limited to the learning environment they are confined in.
 Learning becomes exciting and promotes success in all areas of the program, which also opens more opportunities for the parties involved.